scassella/sample-flask-app/README.md

-# sample-flask-app
+# sample_flask_app
 Sample Flask Application to test integration of Predix Polymer components with Flask Admin

 To Run Locally:
-Run command ' python app.py ' from the sample-flask-app directory, and view the app in your browser at: http://localhost:5000/
+Run command ' python app.py ' from the sample-flask-app directory, and view the app in your browser at: http://localhost:5000/admin

 Created on April 3, 2018 by Sara Cassella